Home

 • Susceptibility to infections, allergies

-In the later stages of Endometriosis, adhesions usually develop in the pelvic cavity, which are caused by untreated cysts, which can ‘glue’ pelvic organs together.
-These adhesions will seriously interfere with normal functions of organs in the pelvis, causing bowel obstructions, digestive problems, infertility, urinary problems, agonizing pains when the adhesions are pulled, mobility problems.
+In the later stages adhesions usually develop in the pelvic cavity, which are caused by untreated cysts, which can ‘glue’ pelvic organs together.
+These adhesions can seriously interfere with normal functions of organs in the pelvis, causing bowel obstructions, digestive problems, infertility, urinary problems, problems when adhesions are pulled, and mobility issues.

-Endometriosis symptoms in relation to location of the disease in the body
+Symptoms in relation to location in the body

 Reproductive Area Endometriosis